ClickHouse/clickpy/README.md

 GROUP BY project
 ```

-This view executes the aggregation `SELECT project, count() AS count FROM pypi.pypi GROUP BY project` on data which has been inserted into a row.
+This view executes the aggregation `SELECT project, count() AS count FROM pypi.pypi GROUP BY project` on data that has been inserted into a row.
 The result is sent to the "target table" `pypi.pypi_downloads`.
-This in turn has a special engine configuration:
+This, in turn, has a special engine configuration:

 ```sql
 CREATE TABLE pypi.pypi_downloads